GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 **Goal:** Enable advertisers to measure ad performance.

 There are two proposals for APIs where information about ad impressions and conversions stays inside the browser, and which only offer carefully controlled, privacy-safe ways for that information to get back to advertisers.
-This controlled, privacy safe reporting is done in a way that does not enable linking of identities across sites or collection of user browsing history:
+This controlled, privacy-safe reporting is done in a way that does not enable linking of identities across sites or collection of user browsing history:

 * [Click Through Conversion Measurement Event-Level](https://github.com/csharrison/conversion-measurement-api) allows advertisers to determine which ad clicks later turned into conversions.
 (API name suggestions welcome!)
 * [Aggregated Reporting](https://github.com/csharrison/aggregate-reporting-api) aggregates browsing data for multiple sites and multiple users in a single report, while preserving privacy by only allowing aggregate reporting on things that a lot of different people did.